 Vanilla infused vodka

 Commercially produced vanilla-flavoured vodkas tend to have more of a cream-of-soda rather than genuine vanilla flavour.
 Many also have added sugar so

 It was in 2004 after receiving a 1920s bottle of Dubonnet that I first decided to age a series of classic cocktails in small barrels with different proportions.

 Measuring cocktail ingredients

 Balancing each ingredient within a cocktail is key to making a great drink.
-Therefore the accuracy with which ingredients are measured is critical to the
+Therefore, the accuracy with which ingredients are measured is critical to

 Smokes & smokers